minosproject/minos/README.md

 # Create a customize virtio-blk image

-Minos provide a sample virtio-blk image which size is only 512M, the sample virtio block image can be download:
+Minos provide a sample virtio-blk image which size is only 512M, the sample virtio block image can be download, various virtio block images can be also downloaded from Linaro:

         # wget http://leyunxi.com/static/sd.img